Azure/caf-terraform-landingzones/documentation/enterprise/environment_setup_Azure_DevOps.md

 ## Azure Sandpit Environment

-Successful implementations tend to focus on first building a sandpit / innovation hub environment where all stakeholders (IT operations, security, compliance, information protection, finance, and business) define their requirements.
-The DevOps team builds, automates, tests modules, blueprints, and landing zones to create an infrastructure environment that is good enough.
+Successful implementations tend to focus on building first a sandpit/innovation hub environment where all stakeholders (IT operations, security, compliance, information protection, finance, and business) define their requirements.

+The DevOps team focuses on building, automating, testing modules, and landing zones to create an infrastructure environment that is good enough.

-We define a sandpit environment as an environment where innovation and experimentations can happen freely.
+We define a sandpit environment as an environment where innovation and experimentations can happen "freely".
 As such is it composed of:
 -	One or more subscriptions that are isolated from ANY customer environment.
 -	A separate Azure AD tenant space.